 This Patient Group Direction (PGD) must only be used by registered healthcare professionals who have been named and authorised by their organisation to practice under it.
 The most recent and in date final signed version of the PGD should be used.

 PATIENT GROUP DIRECTION (PGD)

-For the supply and administration of Levonorgestrel 1500 microgram tablet(s) for emergency contraception
+Supply and/or administration of Levonorgestrel 1500microgram tablet(s) for emergency contraception

 This PGD is for Registered Pharmacists in accredited community pharmacies, commissioned by Lincolnshire County Council to provide Emergency Contraception